UsrRed/YLN/README.md

 ### How to use the application ?

-Once the .yaml file is started, open a web browser and enter `https://[IP_Address_Provided_By_The_IpMonSite.sh_script]` (the PHP and Nginx container provides the user interface).
-You can also connect using HTTP: `http://[IP_Address_Provided_By_The_IpMonSite.sh_script]`.
+Once the .yaml file is started, open a web browser and enter `https://[IP_Address_Provided_By_The_IpMonSite.sh_script]:8443` (the PHP and Nginx container provides the user interface).
+You can also connect using HTTP: `http://[IP_Address_Provided_By_The_IpMonSite.sh_script]:8083`.
 The IP address is the Haproxy container (very rarely different from 172.18.0.4) which will distribute the load between two nginx WEB containers.
+Make sure to add the port.

 From this page, it is possible to register/login with an account by clicking on the "Login" page in the top right-hand corner of the page.
 If you register, you will need to log in with the same login credentials.